securitytxt/security-txt/draft-foudil-securitytxt.md

 that permission to test that particular site or project is denied.
 This might result in pushback against researchers reporting security issues to that organization.

-Therefore, implementors shouldn't assume that presence or absence of a "security.txt" file grants or denies permission for security testing.
+Therefore, researchers shouldn't assume that presence or absence of a "security.txt" file grants or denies permission for security testing.
 Any such permission may be indicated in the company's vulnerability disclosure policy (as per {{policy}}) or a new field (as per {{extensibility}}).